robertsahlin/robertsahlincom/content/post/schema-evolution-in-streaming-datafow-jobs-and-bigquery-tables-part-2.md

 Hence, the schema evolution I refer to is basically adding fields, but that is also 90% of our cases.
 If we want to make breaking changes (according to protobuf rules) we basically make a new table with a new major version.
 If it is a protobuf non-breaking change (renaming or changing some data types), then we basically make a temporary table with the new schema, backfill it and then overwrite the old table with the new and update the dataflow pipeline with the new schema.

-[BigQuery schemas](https://cloud.google.com/bigquery/docs/schemas) is usually represented as JSON and looks like below:
+[BigQuery schemas](https://cloud.google.com/bigquery/docs/schemas) are usually represented as JSON and looks like below:

 ```json
 [